Chairman's Message

 Has the market now bottomed, as has been reported in the press by experts and key industry leaders?
 As Yogi Berra said, “It's tough to make predictions, especially about the future.”
 But I do believe that while business conditions are not as positive as they were during 2018, strategically focused and fiscally responsible recycling businesses will continue to thrive during the coming year.

 Strategy and finances were on center stage during ISRI’s Board Meeting in D.C. last month, which focused on a discussion about the future of ISRI.
-The fact that ISRI’s Executive Committee was willing to take the time the time to hear the unfiltered voices of so many of ISRI’s membership speaks volumes about the strength of our organization and is reason to be confident that ISRI will continue to be the most influential recycling industry trade association for the commodities it serves.
-A few key themes and take-aways for me were: invest in the future, be inclusive of complimentary commodities (metals and non-metallics), improve fiscal responsibility, increase accountability and follow up on the deliverables of various initiatives, prioritize government advocacy and networking, and last, but not least, ISRI is generally doing great because of our strong leadership, competent and hard-working staff, and engaged members!
+The fact that ISRI’s Executive Committee was willing to take the time the time to hear the unfiltered voices of so many of ISRI’s membership speaks volumes about the strength of our organization and is reason to be confident that ReMA will continue to be the most influential recycling industry trade association for the commodities it serves.
+A few key themes and take-aways for me were: invest in the future, be inclusive of complimentary commodities (metals and non-metallics), improve fiscal responsibility, increase accountability and follow up on the deliverables of various initiatives, prioritize government advocacy and networking, and last, but not least, ReMA is generally doing great because of our strong leadership, competent and hard-working staff, and engaged members!

 There is every reason to be excited about the future of recycling industry and ISRI.
-July’s Board Meeting is proof that ISRI wants to hear your voice and engage your talent.
+July’s Board Meeting is proof that ReMA wants to hear your voice and engage your talent.
 I hope to see you at a future meeting!

 Brian Halloran